jungho/k8s-bootcamp/security/README.md

 kubectl auth can-i get configmaps --namespace kube-system --as system:serviceaccount:kube-system:default
 ```

+### Service Accounts ###

+Your Pods can also have identity.
+This is necessary if your containers need to access the API server and you want to control what that container process can do via RBAC.
+This identity is represented by the ServiceAccount resource.
+ServiceAccounts are namespaced resources, hence the full name for a given service account is `system:serviceaccount:NAMESPACE:NAME`.
+When the Pod executes, the containers in the Pod executes as the identity represented by the ServiceAccount.
+You can bind RBAC permissions to this ServiceAccount - this is relevant when it comes to accessing the API Server; you can also leverage a Kubernetes service called [SubjectAccessReview API](https://kubernetes.io/docs/reference/access-authn-authz/authorization/) to verify whether a given process can access other Kubernetes components (e.g. the kubelet).

+By default, each Pod gets a default service account within the namespace it is deployed to.
+You can also create you own ServiceAccounts to have more granular control.
+When a ServiceAccount is created, regardless of whether it is a default account or custom, this triggers the creation of a secret.
+This secret is a token (a JWT token) and it used when accessing the API server.

+See [service-account.yaml](./service-account.yaml) for an example of creating a ServiceAccount and using it from a Pod.

 ## Pod Security Policies ##

 PodSecurityPolicy (PSP) resources enable the cluster admin to specify security contraints cluster wide for all pods.
 In order for a Pod to be deployed onto the cluster, the pod template must meet the requirements specified in the PSP.
 Note the policy is enforced at deployment time, not at runtime.